ProjectBorealis/ueversionator/README.md

 Builds are expected to be archived with 7zip, and both an engine and symbols archive are supported.

+ue4versionator is expected to be at the root level of your game project, i.e. with the `.uproject` file.

 ## Usage examples

 Examples on how to use/run ue4versionator are provided in the `examples/` folder.